Fiber restricted diet; Crohn disease - low fiber diet; Ulcerative colitis - low fiber diet; Surgery - low fiber diet

 - Cucumbers (without seeds or skin)

-You can eat these vegetables if they are well-cooked or canned (without seeds).
+You can eat these vegetables if they are well-cooked or canned (without seeds and without skin).
 You can also drink juices made from them if they do not contain seeds or pulp:

 - Yellow squash (without seeds)